Drawing, scribbling and writing: why it’s good for children

 - Display your child’s work.
 For example, put it on the fridge and point it out to people who visit.

-Adapting drawing, scribbling and writing activities for children of different ages
+Adapting these activities for children of different ages or children with diverse abilities

 Make sure your younger child has thick chunky crayons to draw with until your child develops the finger and thumb grip needed to hold a thin pencil.